100 Sporting Events You Must See Live

 Now…on to the list!

 It contains big well-recognized events as well as small town sporting events.
-I like the variety that he chooses.
-Some traditional and some that people might even argue aren’t a sporting event at all!
+I like the variety included in the book.
+Some traditional and some people might even argue aren’t a sporting event at all!
 After going through the list I realized I had only attended 6 of the 100.
+Note to self, I must travel for sporting events more!

 College Baseball World Series